opc-cpvp/sondage-survey-external/README.md

 	In order for survey to show the preview at the end we must set survey.showPreviewBeforeComplete property.
 The options are showAnsweredQuestions or showAllQuestions.
 		- showAllQuestions will show all questions including 'html' type question.
 I don't think it make sens to display html question.
 		- showAnsweredQuestions will only show the question that we answered.
 Problem is if we want the user to see the empty answers.
-			For this to work, I am adding a period (.) for any question of type 'comment' in the box.
-It is not pretty but it's the best I could find for now.
-				(Adding an blank spaces is not working because survey treats the blank spaces as empty e.g. question not answered).
-THAT DIDN'T WORK.
 			For other types of non required questions (such as radiogroup, dropdown or checkbox) it a TODO

 	Also, for all questions, the 'description' property is being hidden.
 	Also, for 'html' questions, during the preview, the actual html gets wiped out.

 	I have asked the guy at Survey.js.
 Here is the link to the question: https://github.com/surveyjs/survey-library/issues/2268 Hopefully he can implement something soon.
+I finally found a solution to hide whole pages on preview.

 ### Error handling